 For winter running, there is no such thing as poor footing, but just poor footwear choices!

-I’ve had a lot of questions recently about winter running, footwear and traction devices.
-Being someone who sticks to the trails all winter, I’m going to share with you my go to footwear winter choices.
+I get a lot of questions about winter running, footwear and traction devices.
+Being someone who sticks to the trails all winter, I’m going to share with you my go-to footwear winter choices.

 Trail Running Shoes:

 Be sure to wear shoes that have an aggressive outsole for winter running.
 Regular road running shoes and many trail shoes just don’t give you the traction that you need, and/or keep you upright.

 The La Sportiva Mutant outsole is the best that I’ve found for winter running.
 These soles grip the snow extremely well and are good in most winter conditions, even without the addition of other traction devices.
 The same outsole as the Mutant can also be found on the La Sportiva Anaconda and Crossover GTX 2.0.
 I particularly like the Crossover GTX 2.0 for winter running because the upper is made of Goretex and provides more protection from the snow/cold, and it also has a built in gaiter to prevent snow from getting in your shoes.